Deportation Defense Attorney

 - Withholding of Removal

 - Convention Against Torture

 - Violence Against Women Act

-There are other defenses available, such as waivers depending in your situation.
+There are other defenses available, such as waivers depending on your situation.
 These waivers usually require detailed work.
-You shouldn’t trust a document preparer to do your Waiver.
+You shouldn’t trust a document preparer to assist with your Waiver.
 We have helped many clients who came to us to fix what their document preparer started.

 Cancellation of Removal for Certain Nonpermanent Residents